 The subjects form part of a block of flats and it has been assumed that maintenance and repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.
-The property has been altered by formation of a driveway and the construction of a detached double garage.
+The block has been altered by the installation of external wall insulation.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
-All ownership, access rights of way and maintenance liabilities over shared areas, common parts and garden ground should be clarified.
+All ownership, access rights of way and maintenance liabilities over shared parts, common grounds and garden areas should be clarified.